 Miami-Dade County Mayor Daniella Levine Cava announced individuals must wear a mask in county facilities, regardless of vaccination status.

 • Georgia: Fully reopened.
 On Aug.
-19, Gov. Brian Kemp (R) signed an order that prohibits local governments from mandating COVID-19 restrictions on private businesses, such as vaccination or mask requirements.
-Businesses can choose to follow local ordinances but aren’t required to.
-Previously, Atlanta Mayor Keisha Lance Bottoms (D) ordered individuals age 10 and up to wear a mask in indoor public spaces.
-Savannah Mayor Van R. Johnson II (D) also signed an order requiring individuals over age 10 to wear a mask when inside Savannah government buildings, hospitals and early childhood centers, among other places.
+19, Gov. Brian Kemp (R) signed an order that prohibits local governments from mandating COVID-19 restrictions for private businesses, such as vaccination and mask requirements.
+Businesses may — but aren’t required to — follow local ordinances.
+Atlanta Mayor Keisha Lance Bottoms (D) lifted an indoor mask mandate in November but reinstated it Dec.
+21. The mandate orders individuals 10 and up to wear a mask in indoor public spaces.
+Previously, Savannah Mayor Van R. Johnson II (D) signed an order requiring everyone over age 10 to wear a mask when inside Savannah government buildings, hospitals and early childhood centers, among other places.

 A statewide mandate requires individuals 5 and older to wear a face mask in indoor public settings.
 Masks are not required outdoors.
 In August, Ige signed an order that mandates state employees to show proof of vaccination or undergo regular testing.
 In September, he signed an order extending that mandate to state contractors and visitors to state facilities.

 • Idaho: Fully reopened.
-Individuals 2 and up must wear a mask in Boise when inside city buildings, including city hall and public libraries.
-On Oct.
-5, Lt.
-Gov. Janice McGeachin (R) issued a ban on vaccine passports for schools and universities, but Gov. Brad Little (R) repealed the order the next day.
+Individuals age 2 and up must wear a mask in Boise when inside city buildings, including city hall and public libraries.
+In April, Gov. Brad Little (R) signed an order banning all state entities from requiring people to show a vaccine passport to receive services or to enter buildings.

 • Indiana: Fully reopened.
 Gov. Eric Holcomb (R) signed a bill banning state or local governments from requiring vaccine passports.

 • Iowa: Fully reopened.
-Gov. Kim Reynolds signed legislation that prohibits schools and local governments from issuing a mask mandate.
+Gov. Kim Reynolds (R) signed legislation that prohibits schools and local governments from issuing a mask mandate.
 On Sept.
-13, a federal judge issued a temporary restraining order that stops the Reynolds administration from enforcing that law until Sept.
-27. The Reynolds administration has said it will appeal the decision if the judge extends the injunction.
+13 a federal judge issued a temporary restraining order that stops the Reynolds administration from enforcing the ban in schools.
+It has appealed the decision.
+Iowa City Mayor Bruce Teague issued an order that requires individuals to wear a mask when inside public spaces, such as grocery stores, and when outside if it’s not possible to stay 6 feet away from others.

-• Kansas: Gov. Laura Kelly (D) announced that employees and visitors must wear a mask in indoor state buildings unless social distancing can be maintained.
+• Kansas: Gov. Laura Kelly (D) announced that employees and visitors must wear masks in indoor state buildings unless social distancing can be maintained.
 In 2020, Kelly said that counties should devise their own plans to reopen businesses.
 A statewide plan to restart the economy in phases offers guidance, but counties aren’t required to follow it.
 The state Department of Health and Environment updated a travel mandate.
-Unvaccinated individuals who have attended an out-of-state gathering of 500 people or more and who didn’t wear a mask and stay socially distanced must quarantine upon return to Kansas.
+Unvaccinated individuals who have attended an out-of-state or in-state mass gathering of 500 people or more and who didn’t wear a mask and stay socially distanced must quarantine.
 The length of quarantine varies depending on whether the individual has been tested.
-The mandate also applies to anyone who traveled on a cruise ship on or after March 15, 2020, as well as anyone who recently traveled to certain areas (such as Alaska on or after Oct.
-7).
+The mandate also applies to anyone who traveled on a cruise ship on or after March 15, 2020, as well as anyone who recently traveled to certain countries.
 Fully vaccinated people who have been asymptomatic since they traveled are not required to quarantine.
 The health department recommends, but doesn’t require, that individuals over age 2 wear a mask in public.

 • Louisiana: Fully reopened.
 Gov. John Bel Edwards (D) lifted a mask mandate in most settings.
 Masks are still required in K-12 schools, but a school can opt out if it adopts certain protocols.
 New Orleans Mayor LaToya Cantrell announced individuals 12 and up must provide proof of vaccination or a negative PCR test for entry into indoor activities, such as dining, gyms and entertainment centers, as well as at outdoor events with more than 500 people.

 • Maryland: Fully reopened.
-On Nov.
-20, a mask mandate resumed in Montgomery County because of high transmission rates of COVID-19.
+On Jan.
+3, Gov. Larry Hogan (R) announced a mask mandate for employees and visitors at state buildings.
+A mask mandate remains in effect in Montgomery County because of high transmission rates of COVID-19.
 Residents over age 2 must wear a mask in indoor public spaces, regardless of vaccination status.
-Prince George’s County extended a mask mandate until Dec.
-9. Individuals over age 5 must wear a mask in indoor public places, regardless of vaccination status.
-Baltimore Mayor Brandon Scott announced that the health commissioner issued a mask mandate for the city.
-Individuals must wear a mask in indoor public spaces, regardless of vaccination status.
+In Prince George’s County, individuals over age 2 must wear a mask in indoor public places, regardless of vaccination status.
+In Baltimore, individuals over age 5 must wear a mask in indoor public spaces, regardless of vaccination status.
 The health department ordered state employees who work in congregate settings to be vaccinated by Sept.
 1 or submit to regular testing.
 A similar mandate applies to nursing home and hospital employees.

 • Michigan: Fully reopened.